The Handmaid's Tale: Composition background

-During the Second World War, Canadian women took on jobs in the place of men serving in the military that they were expected to yield to men once the war was over.
+During World War II, Canadian women took on jobs in the place of men serving in the military that they were expected to yield to men once the war was over.
 After 1945, not all women wanted to return to their traditional roles as housewives and mothers, leading to a male backlash.
 Atwood was born in 1939, and while growing up in the 1950s she saw first-hand the complaints against women who continued to work after 1945 and of women who unhappily gave up their jobs, which she incorporated into her novel.
 The way in which the narrator is forced into becoming an unhappy housewife after she loses her job, in common with all the other women of Gilead, was inspired by Atwood's memories of the 1950s.

-Atwood's inspiration for the Republic of Gilead came from her study of early American Puritans while at Harvard, which she attended on a Woodrow Wilson Fellowship.
-Atwood argues that the modern view of the Puritans—that they came to America to flee religious persecution in England and set up a religiously tolerant society—is misleading, and that instead, these Puritan leaders wanted to establish a monolithic theonomy where religious dissent would not be tolerated.

-Atwood has a personal connection to the Puritans, and she dedicates the novel to her own ancestor Mary Webster, who was accused of witchcraft in Puritan New England but survived her hanging.
-Due to the totalitarian nature of Gileadean society, Atwood, in creating the setting, drew from the "utopian idealism" present in 20th-century régimes, such as Cambodia and Romania, as well as earlier New England Puritanism.
+Atwood dedicated the novel to her own ancestor Mary Webster, who was accused of witchcraft in Puritan New England but survived her hanging.
+Due to the totalitarian nature of Gileadean society, Atwood, in creating the setting, drew from the "utopian idealism" present in 20th-century regimes, such as Khmer Rouge Cambodia and Communist era Romania, as well as earlier New England Puritanism.
 Atwood has argued that a coup, such as the one depicted in The Handmaid's Tale, would misuse religion in order to achieve its own ends.

 Atwood, in regards to those leading Gilead, further stated: